radarlwd/CS6310_Software_Architecture_and_Design/P1L3_Design_Concepts/P1L3_Design_Concepts.md

 	- IEEE standards
 	- Leonardo Project at MCC (1980s)

-### Design rationale
+## Design rationale
 - Design decisions: explicit choices of how to trade off two non-functional aspects of a design, such as speed versus size

-### Key design concepts
+## Key design concepts
 - Conceptual integrity
 - Coupling & cohesion
-	- Coupling: the extent to which two components depend on each other for successful execution
+	- **Coupling**: the extent to which two components depend on each other for successful execution
 		- Low coupling is good
-	- Cohesion: the extent to which a component has a single purpose or function
+	- **Cohesion**: the extent to which a component has a single purpose or function
 		- High cohesion is good
 - Information hiding: encapsulating the capabilities that a particular module has behind an abstract interface
 - Abstraction & refinement